The Unjournal · Pivotal Questions Initiative

 These findings show LS measures have detectable signal in LMIC RCTs, not just noise—and effects can persist.[7]Haushofer & Shapiro (2016).
 "The Short-term Impact of Unconditional Cash Transfers."
 QJE.
 Also 2018 long-term follow-up working paper.

-The measurement layer problem
+The outcome translation problem

 Many LMIC mental health studies report depression scales or symptom indices, not standard 0-10 life satisfaction.
 GiveWell's assessment of StrongMinds explicitly highlights uncertainty in translating depression improvements into life satisfaction gains.[gw]GiveWell (2023).
 "Our Assessment of Happier Lives Institute's Cost-Effectiveness Analysis of StrongMinds."
 Notes substantial uncertainty in depression-to-LS mapping.